 The good side of the web version is the possibility of constant updates and corrections.
 Web surfers can easily search for thousands of written entries and media.

 Matt Warshaw and his hard drives will surely get a Perfect 10 wave ride with the new digital Encyclopedia of Surfing.
 When it was published back in 2003, the printed version had Half-million words spread across 1,700 A-through-Z entries.

-There were famous and less hyped surfers, new places, surf culture, gear, big waves, surf contests, icons, legends, outstanding groms and movies.
-A new Bible of Surfing is about to reborn.
+There were famous and less hyped surfers, new places, surf culture, gear, big waves, surf contests, icons, legends, outstanding groms, and movies.
+A new Bible of Surfing is about to be reborn.
 It will be free to one and all.